Post-bariatric reflux

 BARF (Bariatric And Reflux Forum) is a shorthand used by some surgeons for the cluster of symptoms that can develop years after sleeve gastrectomy or Roux-en-Y gastric bypass: reflux, regurgitation, bloating, abdominal pain, food intolerance, and difficulty swallowing.
 It is not a single diagnosis but a useful umbrella term for the typical post-bariatric reflux presentation.
 Treatment is tailored to the specific findings on investigation rather than to the label.

-Why bariatric surgery can lead to hiatus hernia and reflux
+Why bariatric surgery can sometimes lead to hiatus hernia and reflux

 After sleeve gastrectomy, the stomach is reshaped into a long, narrow tube.
-The pressure inside this new pouch is higher than in the original stomach.
-Over months and years, that elevated pressure can pull the upper part of the stomach upward through the diaphragmatic hiatus — creating or worsening a hiatus hernia.
-The anti-reflux mechanism at the junction between oesophagus and stomach is also commonly weakened by the original sleeve operation.
-The end result is reflux that medication may only partially control.
+Most patients do well long-term.
+In a small number, the higher pressure inside the new pouch — combined with a pre-existing or developing weakness at the diaphragmatic hiatus — can allow the upper part of the stomach to move upward and produce reflux.
+The anti-reflux mechanism at the junction between oesophagus and stomach can also be weakened over time.
+The result is reflux that medication may only partially control.

 After Roux-en-Y gastric bypass, severe acid reflux is less common because the small upper stomach pouch produces little acid.
 Bile reflux can occasionally occur, however, and a hiatus hernia alongside a bypass can still cause symptoms — this requires its own assessment.